From the German 'Kabinettskriege' - Cabinet Wars: a period of limited conflict from the Peace of Westphalia (1648) to the French Revolution (1789).

 This Chain of Command (CoC) game was played immediately after Scenario 2 (previous post), and in our haste to re-set the table and get started I forgot to take my usual pre-game photos of the table as set up.
 But in good Blue Peter fashion, here's one we played earlier (as a one-off CoC v2 practise game).

 The terrain,vehicles and figures, are all from my opponent, John's, 15mm collection.
 And, as he even has the cornfield sections numbered as to where they go for this scenario, the changes between this set up and the one we just played are minimal.
-Some of the buildings have changed as John has since acquired more buildings better suited to the scenario - I'll leave it to the reader to spot any changes ...
+Some of the buildings have changed as John has since acquired buildings better suited to the scenario - I'll leave it to the reader to spot any differences ...

 Scenario 2 - 'The Seaforths at Trois Foetus'